 If you’ve accidentally bounced a check, there are some simple steps you can take to resolve the issue.
 Here’s what you should do:

 - Contact the check’s recipient: Once you realize you’ve bounced a check, immediately contact the bank, company or individual who received the check.
 Inform them of the situation and be prepared to discuss how you’re going to remedy the bounced check.

 - Make the payment: You’ll want to arrange a payment to cover the check’s amount and any associated fees, like a returned check charge.
 If you now have the correct amount of money in your account, you can ask the recipient to redeposit the check.
 A returned check can be deposited again, but generally only once.

 - Pay your fees: After making good on the payment, you’ll want to pay the fees coming from your bank or credit union.
 Depending on which state you live in, you’ll be paying a maximum NSF fee of between $20 and $40.
 If this was your first bounced check, contact your bank and ask them to waive the fee.
 Banks will often oblige, especially if you’ve been a good customer.

-- Make changes to your banking habits: With the matter safely handled, it’s time to review how you got into this situation in the first place.
-Figure out where you went wrong and make some changes.
+- Make changes to your banking habits: With the matter safely handled, you might consider reviewing your banking habits as a whole to make sure you don’t have to deal with this again in the future.
 We’ll give you some tips on how to do that below.